alexandergerber/courses-tsa/chapter2.md

 one column.
 We can extract one column by either using a numerical index, the column name or the `$` notation (notice that this works exactly as with data frames).

 `@instructions`
-- Use the `colnames()` to find the name of the time series of daily closing prices.
+- Use `colnames()` to find the name of the time series of daily closing prices.
-- Use one of the subsetting methods to extract the closing prices and assign the result to a new variable called `close`.
+- Use one of the subsetting methods to extract the closing prices and assign the result to a new variable called `close_daily`.
-- Plot the single time series `close`.
+- Plot the single time series `close_daily`.

 `@hint`